bowman2001/perplexdoc/content/doc/overview/features/index.md

   {.col2}

 Full-text search
-: The theme is ready for [Pagefind](https://pagefind.app), a very fast search library for self-hosting.
+: The theme is ready for [Pagefind](https://pagefind.app), a very fast and bandwidth-efficient search library for self-hosting.

+Icons
+: Google’s [Material Symbols](https://fonts.google.com/icons) and [Simple Icons](https://simpleicons.org) for brands can be included by their identifiers.
+Material Symbols show automatically in all navigational elements of the documentation.
+All icon sets can also be used as Markdown content (using shortcodes).

+Images
+: Users need to provide only one large original image, the theme handles the generation of all the needed sizes.

 Efficiency
-: Sites built with this theme are extremely fast (check Lighthouse).
-Images are optimized and get loaded lazily, fonts are split into small packages, and icons are embedded inline.
+: Sites built with this theme are very fast.
+Image sets are optimized to minimize the needed bandwidth and loaded lazily, fonts are split into small packages, and icons are embedded inline.
-: The build process is also as fast, cost-effective, and energy-efficient as it gets --- thanks to Hugo.
+: The build process is also fast, cost-effective, and energy-efficient --- thanks to Hugo.
 {.dl-loose}